 Arctic entrepreneurial spirit

-- The project supports business based on Arctic opportunities and cultural heritage (food innovation, tourism, creative and cultural industries, indigenous cultural businesses) as well as the assisting of niche industries' move to commercialisation and achievement of critical mass.
+- Projects supporting businesses based on Arctic opportunities and cultural heritage (food innovation, tourism, creative and cultural industries, indigenous cultural businesses; as well as the assisting of niche industries’ move to commercialisation.

 The competition is open to projects funded by the NPA or NPP, Interreg Botnia-Atlantica, Interreg Nord and Kolarctic and Karelia CBC programmes.

-The competition opening day and further details will be announced soon on this website.
-The closing date for submission will be 26th April 2019.
+The application form and further details will be announced soon on this website.
+The closing date for submission will be 30th April 2020.